-Best Brunch dishes were the mussels, the smoked shrimps, the traditional pickled herring, and "Matjesill" Cheese Cake.
+The best Brunch dishes were the mussels, the smoked shrimp, the traditional pickled herring, and "Matjesill" Cheese Cake.
 The Steak Tartare and Vitello Tonnato was ok too.

 From the Restaurant, you have a view over the harbor and the Marstrand Island with houses typical for Swedish fishing villages mixed up with fashionable big tree villas where the gentry of the Swedish early nineteenth century had their summer residences...wait?
 They still have...

 Street Art in Stenungsund